paper-orca/canvas-lms-helm/README.md

 kubectl port-forward svc/canvas-lms 3000:80
 ```

 then try accessing `http://localhost:3000` in your browser.
-Please be patient because it might take Canvas a while to start.
+Please be patient because it might take Canvas a while to pull images, initialise, and start.

 Once it's up and running and the log in page is showing, log in as `me@example.com` with `password`.